 (5) A recommendation made by the Public Sector Commissioner under this section is not, and is not to be taken as, a finding that a particular person has engaged in conduct that constitutes or provides grounds on which that person’s tenure of office, contract of employment, or agreement for the provision of services is or may be terminated.

 [Section 45X inserted: No. 35 of 2014 s.
-21.]
+21; amended: No. 5 of 2024 s.
+17.]

 45Y.
 Other action for minor misconduct not affected